-Activities 2013/14

-Ensure all designated river corridors are clear to ensure flow and retain All floodway and woody weed vegetation in identified control areas has been sprayed (these are identified in the annual

-position of river. inspection programme).

-Investigate options for funding woody weed vegetation work within Updated funding programme delivered by 30 June 2014.
+Activities 2014/15 Ensure all designated river corridors are clear to ensure flow and retain All floodway and woody weed vegetation in identified control areas has been sprayed (these are identified in the annual position of river. inspection programme).
+Investigate options for funding woody weed vegetation work within Part Concept Plan - Managing Unwanted Vegetation in Southland Rivers. river corridors.
+Trial sites implemented by June 2015.
+Project Plan completed by December 2014 for inclusion in 2015-2025 Long-term Plan.

-river corridors.